NativeScript/docs-v7/plugins/plugins.md

 * The plugin directory structure must comply with the specification described below.
 * The plugin must contain a valid `package.json` which complies with the specification described below.
 * If the plugin requires any permissions, features or other configuration specifics, it must contain `AndroidManifest.xml` or `Info.plist` file which describe them.
+* If the plugin requires any Capabilities for iOS, it must contain `app.entitlements` file which describe them.
 * If the plugin depends on native libraries, it must contain a valid `include.gradle` or `build.xcconfig` file, which describes the dependencies.

 ### Directory Structure